pydio/pydio-doc-howto/cells_prometheus_grafana.md

-This how to will give a you the steps to run Prometheus & Grafana enabling you to have metrics of your Cells Instance.
+This tutorial quickly introduce how to set up and run [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com) to gather and display metrics for your Pydio Cells instance.

+Please note that it is an Enterprise Distribution only feature.

-### Enabling metrics in Cells-Enterprise
+### Enabling metrics

-Cells code is instrumented using Gauge, Counters, etc...
-We use an interface for various metrics systems (uber-go/tally), using a Noop implementation by default.
-In Cells-Enterprise, the start flag `--enable_metrics` will register a Prometheus compatible collector instead of the Noop implementation, and achieve two things:
+The backend code is instrumented with gauges and counters.
+We use an interface for various metrics systems (uber-go/tally), using a no-op implementation by default.

+Using the `--enable_metrics` flag upon startup registers a Prometheus compatible collector instead of the no-op implementation, and achieve three things:

-- Expose metrics as http on a random port under the /metrics endpoint on *each cells process* (only one per process, not per service)
+- Expose metrics as HTTP on a random port under the `/metrics` endpoint on **each Cells process** (only one per process, not per service)
-- Via Cells registry, gather info about these exposed endpoints (for all processes), to list all these endpoints as Prometheus compatible targets.
+- Gather info about these exposed endpoints for all processes via the registry and thus list all these endpoints as Prometheus compatible targets.
-- Dynamically update a JSON file under $HOME/.config/pydio/cells/services/pydio.grpc.metrics/prom_clients.json to be monitored by prometheus (see below).
+- Dynamically update a JSON file under `<cells root dir>/services/pydio.grpc.metrics/prom_clients.json`.
+This file is watched by Prometheus so that the endpoints can be dynamically discovered (see below).

-In a distributed mode, you will have to run Prometheus on the same node where pydio.gateway.metrics is running.
+In a distributed mode, you must run Prometheus on the same node where `pydio.gateway.metrics` is running.

-### Installing Prometheus and Grafana
+### Installation

-Download [Prometheus](https://prometheus.io/download/) and [Grafana](https://grafana.com/grafana/download) binaries for your platform or install using Docker.
+You can download [Prometheus](https://prometheus.io/download/) and [Grafana](https://grafana.com/grafana/download) binaries for your platform or install them using Docker.
-Install them on the node where the pydio.gateway.metrics service will be running.
+Remember that you must install them on the same node where the `pydio.gateway.metrics` service is running.

-### Setup Prometheus
+### Setup

+#### Prometheus

-Edit `prometheus.yml` to add a new job in the scrape_config section, using the embeded `file_sd_configs` prometheus discovery mechanism.
+Edit `prometheus.yml` to add a new job in the `scrape_config section`, using the embeded `file_sd_configs` Prometheus discovery mechanism.
-This tool allows prometheus to watch for a specific file in json or yaml, and load scraping targets from there.
+This tool allows Prometheus to watch for a specific JSon (or YAML) file and thus know where to load scraping targets.

-Yaml section should look like (the first job is set by default in prometheus to monitor itself):
+YAML section should look like (the first job is set by default by Prometheus to monitor itself):

 ```yaml
 # A scrape configuration containing exactly one endpoint to scrape: